 - The event description includes the name of the book and author.
 Acquire the book through the local library, book store or perhaps an e-book application.
 Read it and come to the meeting prepared to discuss it.

 To view the 2021 book list please click here.

 Book Club Meeting Frequently Asked Questions (FAQs):

-Book club members are encouraged to nominate books based on specific criteria: It must be relevant to project management, the book cannot cost more than $30 or have more than 300 pages.
-At each meeting, attendees will vote on nominated books.
-Your first choice will receive two points and your second choice will receive one point.
-The book with the most points wins.
+Book Club members are encouraged to nominate books based on specific criteria.
+It must be relevant to project management, the book should not cost more than $30 or have more than 300 pages.

 You can earn PDUs by simply reading the book.
 Under the new CCRS guidelines, reading is its own category ('Education - Read').
 You can earn up to four (4) PDUs for reading the book selection.
 You will also earn two (2) 'Informal Learning' PDUs for attending the meeting.
 One volunteer will earn an additional 'Giving Back - Volunteering' PDU for writing a book review or (2) PDUs for facilitating the meeting.
 The alignment to the Talent Triangle will vary based on the book selection.
 Please note that 'Giving Back' PDUs has a maximum allowed per certification cycle.
 Category limitations may apply.

 Send an email to the book club coordinator.

 (5 pts scale)